The OpenUPM service is composed of below sub-systems:

 OpenUPM uses a custom verdaccio to host the registry.
-Though verdaccio is the most popular open source project to setup a private npm registry, most deployments served very limited user base or for testing purpose that don't care about performance much.
+Though verdaccio is the most popular open-source project to set up a private npm registry, most deployments served a very limited user base or for the testing purpose that doesn't care about performance much.
 OpenUPM try to solve quite a few issues related to the cluster deployment.
 Before these PRs get merged, OpenUPM will stay with the custom build:

 npm publish -fand

 - Wrong timestamp for old search API

 Since OpenUPM has it's own way to organize the package list, the verdaccio website and API endpoints are disabled (headless mode).

 OpenUPM watches the package curated list regularly detects new contents and uses the job queue to build packages through Azure Pipelines (opens new window).